jhwaffles/cse6242-team58-project/README.md

 + data_prep/: data gathering, cleaning, partitioning and normalization

-  + Data_prev.ipynb: to join food dataset with the flavor dataset
+  + join_dataset.ipynb: to join food dataset with the flavor dataset
++ Confusion Matrix.ipynb: metrics to analyze string matching performance

-  + Food.ipynd: to split data into "dev" and "test" datasets
+  + split_datasetipynd: to split data into "dev" and "test" datasets
 + Schema.json: the overview of the data structure

-  + Dev_set.json: 1000 entries from the full size 1M recipe dataset
++ data/: origin datasets and joined datasets
++ embeddings.ipynb: word and doc embeddings